Overview

 VWA’s Supervised Persons monitor client portfolios on a continuous and ongoing basis while regular

-account reviews are conducted on at least a quarterly basis.
-Such reviews are conducted by the Firm’s
+account reviews are conducted on a quarterly basis.
+Such reviews are conducted by the Firm’s Principals

-Principals and/or investment adviser representatives.
-All investment advisory clients are encouraged to
+and/or investment adviser representatives.
+All investment advisory clients are encouraged to discuss their

-discuss their needs, goals and objectives with VWA and to keep the Firm informed of any changes.
-The
+needs, goals and objectives with VWA and to keep the Firm informed of any changes.
+The Firm contacts

-recommendations and quarterly to discuss the impact resulting from any changes in the client’s financial
+recommendations and to discuss the impact resulting from any changes in the client’s financial situation

 Account Statements and Reports